Invincible (character): Television

+Steven Yeun voices Invincible in the TV series.

 Mark Grayson / Invincible appears in an Amazon Prime Video series of the same name, voiced by Steven Yeun.
 Its first season premiered on March 26, 2021.
 After developing his powers at 17 years old, Mark discovers the harsh realities of being a superhero while struggling to define himself along with a berserker-esque rage that manifests as a result of his Viltrumite heritage.
 Additionally, he has worked with the Teen Team before they become the new Guardians of the Globe.